Wen Kezheng: Career

 As a performer, Wen did not limit himself to only classical repertoire and often included folk songs and popular tunes in his repertoire, partly informed by his lifelong interest in Peking opera.
 He sang the theme song for the 1980 film Dadu River.
 He frequently held solo concerts and gave masterclasses across the world with his wife.
 An avid learner, he himself continued to travel to the United States for summer masterclasses offered by various opera companies and universities.
 He was the first Chinese singer to hold a concert in US, in 1986.
 He was invited to give a solo vocal concert in the domestic palace of Japan by the prince of Japan, and he sang the bass solo part of Beethoven's Ninth Symphony with the Osaka Symphony Orchestra.

 He was invited by the political consultative conference of Hong Kong to perform a solo concert in 1989.
 Subsequently, he gave a performance of a vocal serials “Life”, staged in Macao the following year.

-Wen passed away on 19 April 2007 at a hospital in Beijing.
+Wen died on 19 April 2007 at a hospital in Beijing.
 Although already battling cancer at that point, his death still came as a surprise as he continued to perform in between treatments and was in Beijing for a concert before being hospitalized.
 Wang stopped performing professionally after her husband's death but remained involved in community projects by organizing amateur choir performances.
 On International Museum Day in 2013, the family apartment in Jing'an District was designated a "family home museum", honoring the couple's legacy as much beloved public figures of the community cultural scene.